 And unlike men who turned the word “bitch” into a synonym for “female”, “creep” isn’t synonymous with “male”.
-We don’t walk into a club and say, “Daaaaamn, there are some fine ass creeps up in here!”
+We don’t walk into a club and say, “Daaaaamn, there are some fine ass creeps in here!”

 My point is that if we call you a creep, you should regard it as a prompt for self-analysis as much as anything else because we don’t mindlessly toss that word around the way men out for social justice seem to imply we do.
 We use that word when something about you as an individual makes us uncomfortable.

 Do we use that word a lot?
 Perhaps so, perhaps not.
-If we do, maybe the question shouldn’t be why we say it so much.
+If so, maybe the question shouldn’t be why we say it so much.
 Maybe it should be why you evoke it so often.

 Much of this creep issue boils down to concerns about potential male behavior given past male behavior, so if you don’t want us to think you’re a creep, you probably shouldn’t do things that creeps do.
 That’s what this guide is all about.
 Helping you help yourselves to a life less creepy!
 As for the last of the basics…

 Women don’t call you creeps because you’re ugly.